metacreature/ecmblib_python/README.md

 # *.ecmb - The new Comic-Manga-eBook
 **Benefits:**
-- right to left reading in page-mode for mangas, while scroll-mode is still top-down
+- right to left reading in page-mode for Mangas, while scroll-mode is still top-down
+- of course left to right and top-down reading for (western) Comics
 - advanced support for double-pages
 - content-warnings for using safe-guard
 - a bunch of possible meta-data like genres and even the homepage of the publisher ([go to example >](https://github.com/metacreature/ecmb_definition/blob/master/examples/v1.0/example_full.xml))